 CACREP Standard Possible Goal

 Level 1

-2.F.1.d The role and process of the Join the NCA

-professional counselor Be involved in NCA
+2.F.1.d The role and process of the professional counselor advocating on behalf of the profession Join the NCA Be involved in NCA committee/district level involvement

-advocating on behalf of the committee/district

-2.F.1.f profession Professional counseling organizations, including membership benefits, activities, services to members, and current issues level involvement • Present at NCA state conference 2.F.1.l Self-care strategies appropriate to the counselor role Develop and implement a self- care plan 2.F.5.f Counselor characteristics and behaviors that influence the counseling process Identify personal characteristics that would influence my work with clients Develop a plan for being reflective of personal issues that influence work with clients Level 2 2.F.1.e 5.C.3.e Advocacy processes needed to address institutional and social barriers that impede access, equity, and success for clients Strategies to advocate for persons with mental health Engage in advocacy efforts on behalf of client's during Tx team meetings/in school system/at internship site/etc. Engage in advocacy efforts at state government level issues Learn about the concepts of psychological first aid health Dxs 2.F.5.k Strategies to promote client understanding of and access to a variety of community-based resources Identify resources in the community that clients could use Develop a table to available community resources for use with clients.
-2.F.5.n Processes for aiding students in developing a personal model of counseling Read a theoretical based counseling book Find and read articles related to a specific counseling 5.C.1.b Theories and models related to clinical mental health counseling theory Complete an assessment based on determining a counseling theory Develop a paper related to a personal perspective of counseling Begin development of theory related section of portfolio 2.F.6.d Characteristics and functions of effective group leaders Identify personal characteristics that may impede being an effective group facilitator 5.C.3.d Strategies for interfacing with the legal system regarding court-referred clients Strategies for interfacing Research mental health specific laws in NE Sit in a mental health/drug court session Level 3 with integrated behavioral health care professionals Interview a drug court Tx provider LC VGI J
+2.F.1.f Professional counseling organizations, including membership benefits, activities, services to members, and current issues Present at NCA state conference 2.F.1.l Self-care strategies appropriate to the counselor role Develop and implement a self- care plan 2.F.5.f Counselor characteristics and behaviors that influence the counseling process Identify personal characteristics that would influence my work with clients Develop a plan for being reflective of personal issues that influence work with clients Level 2 2.F.1.e 5.C.3.e Advocacy processes needed to address institutional and social barriers that impede access, equity, and success for clients Strategies to advocate for persons with mental health issues Engage in advocacy efforts on behalf of client's during Tx team meetings/in school system/at internship site/etc. Engage in advocacy efforts at state government level Learn about the concepts of 2.F.2.h Strategies for identifying and eliminating barriers, prejudices, and processes of intentional and unintentional oppression and discrimination psychological first aid Identify discrimination barriers for those with mental health Dxs Be involved in advocacy efforts for those with mental health Dxs

+5.C.2.i legislation and government policy relevant to clinical mental health counseling Participate in Day on the Hill Explore current legislation that affects funding of services 2.F.5.k Strategies to promote client understanding of and access to a variety of community-based resources Identify resources in the community that clients could use Develop a table to available community resources for use with clients.
+2.F.5.n Processes for aiding students in developing a personal model of counseling Read a theoretical based counseling book Find and read articles related to a specific counseling 5.C.1.b Theories and models related to clinical mental health counseling theory Complete an assessment based on determining a counseling theory Develop a paper related to a personal perspective of counseling Begin development of theory related section of portfolio 2.F.6.d Characteristics and functions of effective group leaders Identify personal characteristics that may impede being an effective group facilitator 5.C.3.c Strategies for interfacing with the legal system regarding court-referred clients Research mental health specific laws in NE

-2.F.1.g Professional counseling credentialing, including certification, licensure, and accreditation practices and standards, and the effects of public policy on these issues Begin to complete licensure application package Develop plan to complete provisional licensure package 5.C.2.i Legislation and government policy relevant to clinical mental health counseling 5.C.2.k Professional organizations, preparation standards, and credentials relevant to the practice of clinical mental health counseling 2.F.1.m The role of counseling supervision in the profession Identify personal characteristics that may impeded the development of a supervision relationship Develop a list of areas that need to be focused on in supervision 2.F.1.h Current labor market information relevant to opportunities for practice within the counseling profession Identify open counseling jobs Determine qualifications for open counseling jobs compared to current qualifications
+5.C.3.d Level 3 Strategies for interfacing with integrated behavioral health care professionals Sit in a mental health/drug court session Interview a drug court Tx provider 2.F.1.g Professional counseling credentialing, including certification, licensure, and accreditation practices and standards, and the effects of public policy on these issues Begin to complete licensure application package Develop plan to complete provisional licensure package 5.C.2.i Legislation and government policy relevant to clinical mental health counseling 5.C.2.k Professional organizations, preparation standards, and credentials relevant to the practice of clinical mental health counseling 2.F.1.m The role of counseling supervision in the profession Identify personal characteristics that may impeded the development of a supervision relationship Develop a list of areas that need to be focused on in supervision 2.F.1.h Current labor market information relevant to opportunities for practice within the counseling profession Identify open counseling jobs Determine qualifications for open counseling jobs compared to current qualifications